soleimani2020/02-Cplusplus-Projects-Portfolio/core1/data_structures/Stack_linkedlist/README.md

 # 🧱 Stack using Linked List (C++)

 A simple and efficient **Stack** implemented using a **singly linked list** in C++.
-This repository demonstrates basic stack operations (Push, Pop, Peek, Display) using dynamic memory allocation.
+This project demonstrates basic stack operations (Push, Pop, Peek, Display) using dynamic memory allocation.

 ---